Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

         iuf -a "${ACTIVITY_NAME}" run -r management-nodes-rollout --limit-management-rollout Management_Master
         ```

-1. NCN worker node upgrade.
-To upgrade worker nodes, follow the procedure in section [6.5.3 NCN worker nodes](#653-ncn-worker-nodes).
-Then return to this procedure to complete the next step.
+1. Perform the NCN worker node upgrade.
+To upgrade worker nodes, follow the procedure in section [6.5.3 NCN worker nodes](#653-ncn-worker-nodes) and then return to this procedure to complete the next step.

 1. Upgrade `ncn-m001`.